Cabin

 Camp Nelson

-Camp Nelson is home to this holiday home.
-While the natural beauty of Sequoia National Forest and Giant Sequoia National Monument can be enjoyed by anyone, those looking for an activity can head to River Island Golf Course.
+Located in Camp Nelson, this cabin is in the mountains.
+While the natural beauty of Giant Sequoia National Monument and Sequoia National Forest can be enjoyed by anyone, those looking for an activity can head to River Island Golf Course.
+Take in the nearby slopes with cross-country skiing, or try out other outdoor activities such as sledging and snowmobiling.

 Springville, CA